-Switching to a minimalist wallet, for me, was a rather prolonged journey from vehement denial to acceptance of the fact that I now lived in a largely cashless society, and carrying a large wallet simply didn’t make sense anymore.
-While it was difficult to part with my Saddleback bifold and its full-grain leather patina, I had to acknowledge that it was a dinosaur and I needed to get with the times.
+Switching to a minimalist wallet, for me, was a rather prolonged journey from vehement denial to acceptance of the fact that I no longer lived in a cash-centric society.
+Carrying a large wallet simply didn’t make sense anymore.
+While it was difficult to part with my Saddleback bifold and its lovely full-grain leather patina, I had to acknowledge that it was a dinosaur and I needed to get with the times.

 Are Minimalist Wallets Good?

 The benefits of a good quality minimalist wallet outweigh traditional wallets in most regards unless you like to carry large sums of cash.
-Minimalist wallets can plenty of cards and emergency cash in a much slimmer slim profile.
-Many minimalist wallets also feature on-board multi-tools such as bottle openers, wrenches, and pocket knives which make them far more practical than traditional wallets
+Minimalist wallets can still carry plenty of cards and emergency cash in a much slimmer profile.
+Many minimalist wallets also feature on-board multi-tools such as bottle openers, wrenches, and pocket knives making them more useful than traditional wallets.

 Stick around and I’ll share some key reasons why most of us could switch today and wonder why we hadn’t done it sooner.
 Also I’ll give you some suggestions for high-quality Minimalist Wallets.